Menu

 Fact #1

-This was the sixth temple announced in the Philippines and the second for the island of Mindanao.
+This will be the fifth temple announced in the Philippines and the first for the island of Mindanao.

 Fact #2